-The NGTDM is called once during each iteration of NEMS, but all submodules are not run for every call.
+The NGTDM is called once each NEMS iteration, but all submodules are not run for every call.
 The PTS is executed only once for each forecast year, on the first iteration of each year.
 The ITS and the DTS are executed once every NEMS iteration.
 The calling sequence of and the interaction among the NGTDM modules is as follows for each forecast year executed in NEMS:

-1. First Iteration:
+First Iteration: